If you have completed the Sewing Basics Course – congratulations! Well done on jumping in and getting to know the machines and the basics of sewing.

 - Learn to Sew with Knit Fabrics

-Check out more Level 1 Workshops – Click Here.
+Check the Level 1 Workshops – Click Here.